 The most sensible way to stay safe on the roads when the weather gets bad is to avoid driving altogether.

 Sometimes, this will mean simply staying at home.
 But if you have to travel then check local public transport timetables and leave the car at home.

 If you absolutely have to drive, then give yourself plenty of time to get to your destination safely and soundly.

-Before you’re officially ready for driving in winter conditions it’s worth having a quick read over our guide to dealing with a breakdown in winter, fingers crossed you won’t need to put any of it into practice, but it’s better to know what to do than not.
+Before you’re officially ready for driving in wintry conditions it’s worth having a quick read over our guide to dealing with a breakdown in winter, fingers crossed you won’t need to put any of it into practice, but it’s better to be prepared just in case.